weidou/TemPsy-Check/README.md

 OCLR-Check is a toolset to perform offline checking of *OCLR* properties on system execution traces.
 The toolset has been developed by Wei Dou (http://people.svv.lu/dou), at the SVV lab (http://www.svv.lu) of the University of Luxembourg (http://wwwen.uni.lu).
 More information on OCLR-Check is available in this technical report:

-> Wei Dou, Domenico Bianculli, and Lionel Briand. __A model-based approach to trace checking of temporal properties with OCL__.
+> Wei Dou, Domenico Bianculli, and Lionel Briand. __A model-based approach to offline trace checking of temporal properties with OCL__.
 Technical Report TR-SnT-2014-5, SnT Centre - University of Luxembourg, September 2014.
 Available online at http://hdl.handle.net/10993/16112

 *OCLR* is a temporal extension of OCL (Object Constraint Language, http://www.omg.org/spec/OCL) which allows users to express temporal properties using property specification patterns (http://patterns.projects.cis.ksu.edu). *OCLR* has been introduced in this paper: